A Digital Nomad Guide to Bansko

 After speaking with many digital nomads here, they all say that they have stayed longer than planned, as they just love it here, and something keeps them wanting to stay.
 I think the same may happen to me!

-Places to Work in Bansko
+Work in Bansko

 Bansko has a wide variety of coworking spaces and cafés for you to work from.
 The internet speed across the town is pretty fast.
 It is becoming a popular hub with digital nomads, so you will see that the town is shaping towards this market.